The Role of Analytics in Refining Your Automated Content Scheduling

 • Real-time ingestion: near-real-time metrics or streaming exports for timely actions.

-• API/data export: robust REST/streaming APIs plus scheduled CSV/BigQuery export.
+• API/data export: REST/streaming APIs plus scheduled CSV/BigQuery export.

 • Cohort/segment analysis: ability to slice by acquisition, topic cluster, or content tag.